UmSenhorQualquer/pyforms/docs/api-documentation/basewidget.md

 ### _formset

 This variable is used to define the organization of the forms Controls in the BaseWidget.
-When not defined it BaseWidget will assume generate this variable automatically.
+When is not defined the BaseWidget will generate this variable automatically.

 Example:
 ```python